LucasMeldrum/CART315/ProcessJournal/README.md

 attached that to the platform and add a key input so on space bar they would get affected.
-When I added this they would just become elongated and still don't move because they are stuck to the platform.
+When I added this they would just become elongated and still don't move because they were still stuck to the platform.

 To beat this I made it no longer "stick" but just freeze on spot.
 Basically just removed the collision box on them and just had it pause.
-However, the circles still bounce between each other.
+However, the circles still bounce between each other which I liked.
 I also wanted it to be relaxing/look cool, so I changed the colors as they dropped by just randomizing which ones are selected in an array.